dskrypa/MusicDeduper/README.md

 The first pass that I used compared files by their MD5 hashes (I am aware that MD5 has been proven to have collisions, but it is fine for this task).
 This reduced the "unique" file count to about 44k.

 The second pass that I used compared files by the MD5 hash of their audio content.
-This reduced the "unique" file fount to about 25k.
+This reduced the "unique" file count to about 25k.
 This was achieved with the help of the pydub library, available here: https://github.com/jiaaro/pydub

 I have yet to decide upon what I will use for the task of organizing files into folders, renaming them, and cleaning up ID3 data.